JohnnyCurran/CTF-Writeups/HardwareHacking/DLinkCamera/Part1.md

 In this write up, we'll be taking a look at the [D-Link DCS-8010LH](https://www.dlink.com/en/products/dcs-8010lh-mydlink-hd-wi-fi-camera)

-The goals of this reversing will be to:
+The goals of hacking this camera are to:

 1. Obtain a shell on the device
 2. Explore the filesystem from the shell